The Beauty Process: Triple Platinum: Critical reception

 AllMusic editor Stephen Thomas Erlewine described The Beauty Process as "a good hard rock record" with "its fair share of hooks", but noted that it makes fans "yearn for the days when L7 appeared revolutionary, not just keepers of the flame."
 The A.V.
 Club's Stephen Thompson praised the songs for being anthemic and not overly polished and considered "The Masses Are Asses" and "Off The Wagon" as the album's finest moments.
 Prominent music critic Robert Christgau also gave a positive review to the album, commenting: "Brazenly revving even further toward metal, they work their claim to 'the urban din' till it yields the slag and shiny things they won't do without."
 Sparks regards The Beauty Process as her favourite L7 album as she felt that Gardner wrote songs that "completely stand up to any underground punk song ever."
+Entertainment Weekly initially had a positive review of the album, but later included it on their "flop albums" of 1997 list, as a result of its lack of commercial success.

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.